urijan44/LayoutBuilder/README.md

 # Overview
 LayoutBuilder is a Swift library designed to enable UIKit-based development with a syntax and style reminiscent of SwiftUI.
-This innovative approach simplifies UI construction in UIKit by using a more declarative and concise syntax.

 # Features
 Declarative Syntax: Write UI code in a style similar to SwiftUI, enhancing readability and ease of use.
 Dynamic UI Elements: Easily create and modify UI components like labels, buttons, and spacers, with dynamic properties.
-Customizable Components: Leverage a range of UIKit components with extended functionalities.

 # Example Usage
-The provided example demonstrates the creation of a custom view (ViewTests) which inherits from BuildableView.
-This view includes various UIKit components such as labels, buttons, and spacers.
-Key features include:

-A dictionary mapping strings to colors.
-Dynamic UI updates based on user interactions.
-Declarative style for adding and modifying UI elements.
 ```swift
 import UIKit
 import LayoutBuilder